ubc-library-rc/intro-mapbox/index.md

 ---
 # Designing web maps with Mapbox

-This workshop is intended for anyone with a basic understanding of web mapping who wishes to expand their skillset and design more customizable maps.
+This workshop is intended for anyone with a basic understanding of web mapping who wishes to expand their skill set and design more customizable maps.
 There are 3 main sections: an introduction to Mapbox and its products, a guided developer environment set-up, and a hands-on portion where we will modify given code to design an interactive map powered by Mapbox.
 By the end of this workshop you will:

 - Understand the advantages of web mapping using Mapbox GL JS
 - Be familiar with the elements of code that make a web map work
 - Know how to modify code to customize an interactive map of your own, and